 Applying Einstein’s Theory of Relativity to linguistics speculates about energy, light, and spacetime impact on communication.
 Communication is the building block of community.
 How the members of a community interact with each other can be understood through perception.

-Photo by Marissa Altazan 12/1/18 of The Quickening playing a Free Your Art show
+Photo by Marissa Altazan 12/1/18 of a Free Your Art show